Code-Institute-Submissions/the-vinyl-aficionado/README.md

 ## Features

-The site counts with 6 pages in total
+The site counts with 6 pages in total.
+There is a static page (shop) that serves as a dropdown menu, and that contains 3 sub-pages.

 ### Existing Features